Know before you go: Riverfront Revival

 Deep dive into this guide and learn how to navigate the annual two-day music festival loaded with live music and food inspired by the Lowcountry.

 Get ready to rock Riverfront like a “Wagon Wheel.”
 Darius Rucker’s Riverfront Revival returns Friday, Oct.
-11 + Saturday, Oct.
-12. Riverfront Revival is a two-day music festival held at Riverfront Park in North Charleston.
-It is described on the event’s website as a love letter to country music and the Lowcountry.
+10 through Saturday, Oct.
+11. This two-day music festival is held at Riverfront Park in North Charleston and is said to be a love letter to country music and the Lowcountry.

 Event details